josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/🪞_states_project_their_own_structure_onto_rivals.md

 ---

-# 🌫️ VIII.
-Projection Simplifies Complex States Into Caricatures
+## 🌫️ Projection Simplifies Complex States Into Caricatures

 Projection encourages states to reduce rivals into:
 - simplified archetypes,